cosmos/sdk-tutorials/academy/ibc/what-is-ibc.md

 ## Next up

 On your way to becoming a Cosmos SDK developer expert in IBC?
 Dive even deeper and discover how to develop with IBC.
+The next sections elaborate on the transport, authentication, and ordering (TAO) layer in IBC.
+Begin with [connections](https://interchainacademy.cosmos.network/academy/ibc/ibc-tao-dev.html) to then dive deeper into channels and clients in IBC.